-There are three main forms of compensation that most corporations pay to their employees.
+A corporation has three main ways to pay its employees.
 The primary type of compensation, of course, is cash, which comes in the form of hourly wages, contract income, salaries, bonuses, matching retirement plan contributions, and lifetime payouts from defined benefit plans.

 The second method of compensation comes in the form of benefits, such as insurance (life, health, dental, and disability), paid vacations and sick days, tuition and child care assistance, and other miscellaneous perks, such as company cars and expense accounts.

 But many employers also reward their workforce by allowing them to purchase shares of stock in the company at a discount.
 Stock compensation comes in many forms, and is popular with both employers and employees for many reasons.
-However, it does pose some potential drawbacks (to which the former employees of Enron and Worldcom can readily attest).
+However, it does pose some potential drawbacks.

 How Employee Stock Options Work

 Although the particulars vary from one form of stock compensation to another, the basic idea behind most forms is to provide workers with the means to buy company stock which they can then sell.